-Dynamic Range
+Dynamic Range tool

 The Dynamic Range tool is used to set the density capture range of the scanner and displays the density distribution (histogram) of the image to be scanned.
-The Auto range features automatically determines the Dmin (minimum density, lightest tone) and Dmax (maximum density, darkest tone) of the image, and sets the scanner capture range
+The Auto range (default) feature automatically determines the Dmin (minimum density, lightest tone) and Dmax (maximum density, darkest tone) of the image, and sets the scanner capture range.